 Assistant Professor of Law

-Professor Scoville teaches and writes in the areas of U.S. foreign relations law and international law.
+Professor Scoville teaches and writes in the areas of international and U.S. foreign relations law.
 Prior to joining the Law School, he served as a Deputy Attorney General for the State of Idaho and worked as a litigation associate in the Denver and Tokyo offices of the law firm of Morrison & Foerster.
-He also served as a law clerk for Judge Milan D. Smith, Jr. of the U.S. Court of Appeals for the Ninth Circuit, and for Judge Neil V. Wake of the U.S. District Court for the District of Arizona, and worked briefly at the Arms Control Association and the Defense Department's Office of the General Counsel (International Affairs).
+He also served as a law clerk for Judge Milan D. Smith, Jr. of the U.S. Court of Appeals for the Ninth Circuit and Judge Neil V. Wake of the U.S. District Court for the District of Arizona, and worked briefly at the Arms Control Association and the Defense Department's Office of the General Counsel (International Affairs).

 Professor Scoville holds a J.D. from Stanford Law School, where he was an executive editor for the Stanford Law Review, and a B.A. in International Studies from Brigham Young University.

 A Defense of Japanese Sovereignty Over the Senkaku / Diaoyu Islands, 46 Geo.
 Wash.
 Int'l L. Rev. (forthcoming 2014), reprinted with modifications in China-Japan Border Disputes: Islands of Contention in Multidisciplinary Perspective (Ashgate 2014)